omaliya-cosmo/omaliya-cosmo/ONEPAY_INTEGRATION.md

-# OnePay Integration Guide
+# OnePay Integration - COMPLETED ✅

 This document explains the OnePay payment gateway integration implemented in the Omaliya Cosmetics website.

 ## Overview

-OnePay has been integrated as a payment method alongside Cash on Delivery, Bank Transfer, and Koko.
+OnePay has been successfully integrated as a payment method alongside Cash on Delivery, Bank Transfer, and Koko.
 The integration uses OnePay's REST API for secure server-side payment processing.

+## ✅ **Integration Status: COMPLETE**

+The OnePay integration is now fully functional and ready for production use.
+The build has passed successfully with all required components implemented.

+### **Fixed Issues:**

+- ✅ Replaced "PayHere" with "OnePay" payment option
+- ✅ Added Suspense boundary for useSearchParams() in payment callback page
+- ✅ Implemented secure server-side API integration
+- ✅ Added proper error handling and status management
+- ✅ Build compiles successfully without errors

 ## Files Modified/Created